tranhungt/okcupidjs/README.md

 ---
 `.search(options, callback)`

-Perform a serach as if visiting "Browse Matches" tab on the website.
+Perform a search as if visiting "Browse Matches" tab on the website.
 Search takes a options for determining filters, order, etc.

 ```javascript
 {